NREL/bbopt/examples/README.md

 ## Single obj rbf

-Adds a data layer on top of `blackboxopt` to solve optimization problems using a variety of available strategies.
+Adds a data layer on top of `blackboxoptim` to solve optimization problems using a variety of available strategies.
 The main programs are `LocalStochRBFstop.py`, `optprogram1.py` and `compareLearningStrategies.py`.

 ## VLSE benchmark